Kryloth/project-gourmet/README.md

 # project-gourmet

-##An old project of mine, courtesy of me, all rights by me
+##An old project of mine, courtesy of me, all rights by me.

 ###Do not steal this.